WRITING FROM THE FERAL IN-BETWEEN

 FAQs

-I write for those lingering in the feral in‑between—between identities, relationships, or seasons of life—who refuse to abandon their depth.
-My work traces how grief, motherhood, and wild Earth rhythms can become a language for rebuilding a life from the roots up, without rushing what wants to grow underground first.
+She writes for those lingering in the feral in‑between—between identities, relationships, or seasons of life—who refuse to abandon their depth.
+Her work traces how grief, motherhood, and wild Earth rhythms can become a language for rebuilding a life from the roots up, without rushing what wants to grow underground first.

 Tone and voice?

-My tone is raw, tender, and direct.
-I move between gentle reassurance and sharp, clarifying truth, and I’m not afraid to use a colloquial phrase or bit of humor to cut through spiritual abstraction and land us back in the body.
-I often speak to you as “you,” so it feels less like a lecture and more like being personally witnessed in your complexity, grief, and quiet power.
+Her tone is raw, tender, and direct.
+She moves between gentle reassurance and sharp, clarifying truth, and she’s not afraid to use a colloquial phrase or bit of humor to cut through spiritual abstraction and land us back in the body.
+She often speaks to you as “you,” so it feels less like a lecture and more like being personally witnessed in your complexity, grief, and quiet power.

 Form and structure?